Home About us Schools Contact us

 Some practice material is available on the Edutest website.

 In relation to the test(s) of scientific reasoning, JMSS and Edutest, are not supplying any specific details of the format or content.
-Last year this component consisted of two short writing pieces, but there is no guarantee that this format will be repeated this year.
-JMSS does not want students to rote learn previously prepared responses, and therefore expect to change the format of tests regularly to ensure that the process is fair to all applicants.
+JMSS does not want students to rote learn previously prepared responses, and therefore will change the format of tests regularly to ensure that the process is fair to all applicants.

-What we have found, as a result of the tests last year, is that those who are successful are curious about science, interested in the world around them and well grounded in mathematics and English, and although these are not specific criteria for entry, they expect that this will also be true of those offered places for 2011.
+What we have found, as a result of the tests, is that those who are successful are curious about science, interested in the world around them and well grounded in Mathematics and English, and although these are not specific criteria for entry, they expect that this will also be true of those offered places for the coming year.

 We hope that there is a wide range of applicants for places at the school, and we wish you every success in the tests.